70 Best Smart Travel Budget Tips and Hacks

 32. Get An Adapter If You Travel Internationally

-It is always a must-have.
-When I went to Singapore, my adapter for Europe didn’t work (I thought it would), but my hostel was offering to rent out theirs for some little cash.
-OK.
-I thought it was nice, but I didn’t have any money.
-So… Before you buy an adapter, make sure it will be compatible with the country you are going to.
+A universal adapter is always a must-have.
+When I went to Singapore, my European adapter didn’t work (I assumed it would).
+Fortunately, my hostel rented out adapters for a small fee, but I didn’t have any cash on hand.
+Lesson learned: before buying an adapter, make sure it’s compatible with the country you’re visiting!

 33. Don’t Buy Souvenirs At the Airport

-They are usually overpriced and they offer a limited selection compared to shops in the city.
+They’re often overpriced and have a limited selection compared to city shops

 34. Use a Credit Card With No Foreign Transaction Fee